 and Equity Partners of the business.

-Head of Education Law at Maxwell Gillott (a trading style of Simpson Millar LLP)
+Education law and also has track records in community care and capacity law at Maxwell Gillott (a trading style of Simpson Millar LLP).

 - Contact details